break-free/fineract-unit-tests-openai/README.md

 # Creating Apache Fineract unit tests using OpenAI
-:toc:

 _Using the existing set of Apache Fineract unit tests, fine tune an OpenAI model using the OpenAI API to generate additional and replacement unit tests._

 ## Introduction

 Note that this repository is more "playground" than anything.
-In other words, there is a bunch or related and somewhat unrelated files.
+In other words, there is a bunch of related and somewhat unrelated files.
 The instructions contained in this README are kept up to date as much as possible.

 ## Contributing